SwordYork/DCNMT/README.md

 Testing
 -----------------------
-We have trained a model of English to French translation, you can download it from [dropbox](https://www.dropbox.com/sh/eiaexn8q2sf277s/AADQ4RKWEsCIGkeKUUyMHh2aa?dl=0), then just put them (dcnmt_en2fr, data, configurations.py) in this directory.
+We have trained a model of English to French translation which achives 31.98 BLEU score on `newstest2014`.
+You can download it from [dropbox](https://www.dropbox.com/sh/eiaexn8q2sf277s/AADQ4RKWEsCIGkeKUUyMHh2aa?dl=0), then just put them (dcnmt_en2fr, data, configurations.py) in this directory.
 To perform testing, just run `python testing.py`.
 Note that, Python3 is required.
 It takes about an hour to do translation on 3000 sentences if you have a moderate GPU.

 Embedding